archlinux/archinstall/README.md

 docker exec -u root -it <container_name> /bin/bash
 ```

-This will launch bash inside the container, run archinstall command
+This will launch bash inside the container, invoke archinstall from the prompt

 ## Running the [guided](examples/guided.py) installer